VSkin

 Fade

-Related: Pattern, Marble Fade
+Related: Pattern, Marble Fade, Fade percentage

 Marble Fade

-Related: Fade, Pattern
+Related: Marble Fade, Fake pattern

 Blue gem